mohan08p/kodekloud-engineer/Install and Configure DB Server/solution.md

     /** MySQL hostname */
     define( 'DB_HOST', '172.16.239.10' );

 12. Finally, verify that if you able to view the frontend on port 80 of Host 1.
+The page is not properly visible as css are not getting loaded with this application.
+If you see KodeKloud blog you can consider the database is configured correctly.
+And, in case if you see database connection error which means something is not correct while congfiguring the database.

+Hope this helps.
+Thanks.